 However, I believe that more modest partnerships with less imposing partners are often overlooked.
 Both potential partner companies expend scarce resources are marketing.
 Marketing is under the best of conditions an expensive endeavor, particularly before real traction is achieved.
 Two complementary and non-competing partners can create great leverage for each other by sharing leads, trade show space (more examples her), etc.

-These are some suggestions for how to go about marketing to reach those important initial sales goals and build an customer reference list.
+These are some suggestions for how to use shoestring marketing approaches to reach those important initial sales goals and build an customer reference list.
 This is so important for so many reasons, not the least of which is attracting growth capital.
 As I mentioned above, every tech startup is unique, calling for different strategies and tactics.
 Your mileage will vary on the tactics listed above, and others may be more appropriate for your business.
 Hopefully some of these ideas will be appropriate for you and if nothing else, stimulate your creativity on how to best market on a shoestring in the early days.
-Please post a comment or question so we can further this discussion on marketing on the cheap in the early days.
+Please post a question or a comment about your own software or hardware shoestring marketing experiences so we can further this discussion on marketing on the cheap in the early days.